MrGrasss/TeleBlitz-BestTelebot/README.md

     - Important: If your going to use this tool for any other activity then scraping make sure to select "Y" to scrape all users info because you will be needing their usernames.

+    - Scrapers: Scraped users will always be added ontop of each other in user_info.json and user_ids.txt excluding duplicates.

     - Proxies: The formats of the proxies are hostname:port@username:password or hostname:port:username:pass.
       I suggest using proxies for most functions except for scraping / changing info :)  Using 0 proxies on everything